geontark/TakBinaryTree/README.md

 # TakBinaryTree

 ## About TakBinaryTree
-this project is about binaryTree using Javascript. it contains binary tree insert, search, remove.
+this project is about binaryTree using Javascript.
+it contains binary tree's insert, search, remove.

 ## How do I use TakBinaryTree?
 ```